 Mechanical breakdown insurance compensates you for certain types of vehicle breakdowns.
 If your engine or transmission fails, for example, then you can make a claim through mechanical breakdown insurance and receive complete compensation.

 It’s possible mechanical breakdown insurance could cover brake failure, squeaky brakes, and similar brake-related issues.

 Mechanical breakdown insurance is only available on new vehicles.
-Typically, your car must be less than 3 years old with fewer than 25,000 miles to qualify for mechanical breakdown insurance.
+Typically, your car must be less than three years old with fewer than 25,000 miles to qualify for mechanical breakdown insurance.
 Requirements vary between providers.

-Signs You Need to Replace your Brake Pads
+Signs You Need to Replace Your Brake Pads